khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 - **Collapsible listbox** (`GlCollapsibleListbox`, most common): A button triggers a panel of single or multiselect options.
 - **Combobox** (`GlFormCombobox`): A text input triggers a panel of options.
 An optional button next to the input can also trigger the panel.
+### Size

+The combobox has a min and max width and a max height.

 #### Trigger buttons